tidymodels/rsample/tests/testthat/_snaps/vfold.md

 # bad args

+    `v` must be a single positive integer greater than 1

+---

+    `v` must be a single positive integer greater than 1

+---

-    `v` must be a single positive integer
+    `v` must be a single positive integer greater than 1

 ---